International-Data-Spaces-Association/IDS-testbed/Testbed/Aitor_DAPS.md

 ## Quick information regarding the current state of the component
 The DAPS server requires the public keys (.cert) from those components that wish to obtain a DAT from it.
 This .cert file should be placed in the "keys" directory within the DAPS directory.

 For the time being, these certificates will be the ones provided by Fraunhoder AISEC.
 Feel free to use the certificate located in the "certs" folder in the "Testbed" folder.
-If you wanna get your own certificate and use it in the Testbed, request one in: https://industrialdataspace.jiveon.com/docs/DOC-2002 (Requires Jive access).
+If you want to get your own certificate and use it in the Testbed, request one in: https://industrialdataspace.jiveon.com/docs/DOC-2002 (Requires Jive access).

-Once the CA has the proper aki/ski extensions, the certificates used in the Testbed will be provided by it making the Testbed a closed environment.
+Once the CA has the proper aki/ski extensions, the certificates used in the Testbed will be provided by the CA.

 ## Installation steps
 > cd OmejdnDAPS